dmbarbour/glas/docs/GlasProg.md

 * `%macro.argc` - is substituted by the count of AST arguments after arg 0.
 * `(%macro.eval Localization ASTBuilder)` - first perform macro expansion for Localization and ASTBuilder.
 ASTBuilder must represent a 0--1 program returning an AST representation.
 We link via Localization, substitute the linked AST, then perform a second round of macro expansion.

+I might be changing macros into an AST primitive feature.

 ### Annotations

         (%an Annotation Operation)